 IBM Cloud Docs

-You can take advantage of a IBM®-curated customization bundle to extend and customize an IBM Cloud® deployable architectureCloud automation for deploying a common architectural pattern that combines one or more cloud resources that is designed for easy deployment, scalability, and modularity..
+You can take advantage of an IBM®-curated customization bundle to extend and customize an IBM Cloud® deployable architectureCloud automation for deploying a common architectural pattern that combines one or more cloud resources that is designed for easy deployment, scalability, and modularity..
 Each deployable architecture provides its own customization bundle.
 With the bundle, you can edit the deployable architecture on your local computer, use your own pipelines to test, and extend your own products to fit your enterprise's needs.
 To customize an architecture, you must have familiarity with Terraform.

 The customization bundle also includes an automation directory that includes starter scripts to help you manage the lifecycle of your customized deployable architecture from onboarding and validation to publishing it to a private catalog on IBM Cloud.
 Currently, two pipeline methods are included in this directory: GitHub actions or a Toolchain from IBM Cloud.